Media-Ed-Online/intro-web-dev-2018spr/_docs/introduction/04-page.md

 As stated, the majority of your learning materials will be posted of this site.
 The course is broken up into 4 Projects modules, with 3-4 learning Topics each (as seen in the "Modules" dropdown menu above).

-The left navigation menu further breaks up this topics into digestable portions, numbered 01 and up.
+The left navigation menu further breaks up this topics into digestible portions, numbered 01 and up.

 The last page of each sub-topic is listed under a <i class="fa fa-check-square-o" aria-hidden="true"></i> **TODO** heading.
 This page will provide you with outside materials, review opportunities, or links to assignment requirements.
 Effectively, it should help you gauge what you should have taken away from the sub-topic.